27+ Classic 80s Funk Songs

 Kiss – Prince (1986)

-A minimalist funk masterpiece, “Kiss” blends falsetto vocals, a sparse guitar groove, and cheeky sensuality.
+A minimalist funk masterpiece, Kiss blends falsetto vocals, a sparse guitar groove, and cheeky sensuality.
 Prince’s boundary-pushing style and raw charisma made this track an instant classic with massive crossover appeal.

 Super Freak – Rick James (1981)

-Driven by an unforgettable bassline, “Super Freak” mixes funk, new wave, and playful risqué lyrics.
+Driven by an unforgettable bassline, Super Freak mixes funk, new wave, and playful risqué wordplay.
 Rick James’ flamboyant persona and tight production made it one of the era’s most iconic party anthems.
+Watch on YouTube | Back to Playlist

 Word Up! – Cameo (1986)

-With its commanding synth riff, vocoder hook, and swaggering attitude, “Word Up!” became Cameo’s defining hit.
-Larry Blackmon’s red codpiece and funk-rock flair pushed the genre into bold, funky theatrics.
+With its commanding synth riff, vocoder hook, and swaggering attitude, Word Up! became Cameo’s defining hit.
+Larry Blackmon’s spectacular red codpiece and funk-rock flair pushed the genre into bold, funky theatrics.
+Watch on YouTube | Back to Playlist

 Ain’t Nobody – Chaka Khan (1983)